National Coalition Against Domestic Violence: Survivor Speaker's Bureau

 National Coalition Against Domestic Violence's National Speakers Bureau that connects survivors to the community as well as create awareness and dialogue around issues related to domestic violence.
 Voices, National Coalition Against Domestic Violence's National Speakers Bureau is the platform that encourages domestic violence survivors to raise their voices to speak about the complexities of intimate partner violence.
 Voices helps transform the narrative surrounding domestic violence by giving the issue real faces, real voices and real stories at a grassroots level.

 Current Projects

+Project Opal

+Project Opal is a joint mission by both the NCADV and The National Domestic Violence Hotline.
+The goal is to combine resources such as the modernization of programs and services, contributors on both teams, as well as assets from both organizations in order to support authentic change on the national level.
+Project Opal aims to do the following: